pratyu-J/DUMMY/README.md

  ## Implementation

- 	String pkg = "com.xyz.appname";  //full package name //Look for optional section
+ 	String pkg = "com.example.dummy";  //full package name //Look for optional section
 	CheckEnv check = new CheckEnv(pkg, this);
 	check.options(); //If in a virtual environment, it opens a dialog box where you can choose to continue or close the app.
 	//Or